jkcclemens/lan_clipboard/README.md

 ### Client

 You don't necessarily need any of these, but you need two to get any use out of this program!
-Clone the repo, go into `lan_clipboard_client` and `cargo build --release` that sucker.

-The binary will be `lan_clipboard_client` in `target/release`.
-It has usage instructions if you run it without parameters, but I'll list them here, too.
+The client has usage instructions if you run it without parameters, but I'll list them here, too.

 ```
 usage: lan_clipboard_client [hostname] [port] [cert file] [client name]